avniproject/avni-website/src/pages/blog/6-ways-Avni-is-helping-JSS-Maternal-Newborn-Child-health-programs.md

 ![JSSCP Supervisor](/img/6-ways-how-Avni-is-helping-JSS-MCH-Phulwari-programs/JSSCP_supervisor.jpg "JSSCP Supervisor")

 Avni highlights overdue and cancelled visits along with reasons for cancelling them.
 Program coordinators can pull this data in to monitor phulwari supervisors more easily.
 No missed visit goes unnoticed.
+Before Avni, it used to take 4-8 days for field coordinator to know the work done by field staff and for programme coordinator ranging from 7-15 days.
+Now with Avni, the delay has been reduced to one day for the villages where we have mobile network and 1-3 days for remote villages where we do not have mobile network and this is for both field and programme coordinator.

-[//]: # (todo: How much delay was eliminated here?)
+[//]: # (todo under point number 2: Add How much delay was eliminated here?)

 ### 3. No more maintaining and carrying paper registers